 - What is our next step?

-- What strategies can we use to help us solve?
+- Can you think of any strategies we use to help us solve?

 - Can you walk me through how you found your answer step by step?